amit2020cs/CRISP-DM/README.md

 ref: https://bmtoolbox.net/stories/airbnb/
 ## Project Motivation
-Based on Cross-Industry Standard Process of Data Mining (CRISP-DM), Seatle Airbnb dataset is used which is initially hosted on kaggel platform.
+Based on Cross-Industry Standard Process of Data Mining (CRISP-DM), Seatle Airbnb dataset is used which is initially hosted on kaggle platform.
 Three bisinuess questions were asked and answered:
 * **How long is the period available for lending by rooms?**
 * **Is there a busy season?**
 * **Are there any trends of popular rooms?**